 Ingredient Needed

-- Leftover turkey and bones
+- Leftover turkey and bones, often referred to as the carcass

-My mashed potatoes have nearly a stick of butter, mashed into ten pounds of potatoes, seasoned with herbs; you may have the same.
+- Mashed potatoes have nearly a stick of butter, mashed into ten pounds of potatoes, seasoned with herbs; you may have the same.

-Likewise, my corn has been given attention to flavors, as have my carrots and other veggies.
+- Likewise, my corn has been given attention to flavors, as have my carrots and other veggies.

 This is the perfect way to repurpose leftover veggies, no matter what they have been cooked in or with!